-A pulse in Yellowstone River discharge during the week leading up to Paddlefish season that peaked at 22,000 cubic feet per second (CFS) on May 13, 2016 (USGS station #06329500 Sidney, MT) made Paddlefish available at Intake FAS for the season opener (May 15th).
-The peak discharge during Paddlefish season was 31,400 CFS on June 12, 2016.
-Early season harvest occurred primarily at the state line (Figure 1).
-Snagging success at popular downstream locations (e.g. Sidney Bridge, State line) was higher during the first half of the harvest season.
-Harvest never reached the intense level that has come to be expected during good water years, but was slow and steady with most of the harvest occurring before Memorial Day Weekend more a result of angler effort than Paddlefish density.
-The harvest season was closed after 15 full harvest days.
-Catch-and-release fishing for Paddlefish was allowed for 10 additional days at Intake FAS, ending June 20, 2016.
-The Yellowstone/Sakakawea telephone creel estimated total harvest at 997 Paddlefish for 2016 (Skaar and Selby 2016, Appendix A).
+Yellowstone River discharge had reached 40,000 cubic feet per second (CFS) by May 15, 2017 (USGS station #06329500 Sidney, MT) making Paddlefish available at Intake FAS for the season opener.
+Discharge during Paddlefish season peaked two days later at 45,200 CFS, stayed above 30,000 CFS for the rest of the season and eventually peaked for the year on June 10th (Figure 1).
+Harvest was intense with only three full days of harvest with an in-season closure at Intake FAS at 8am and river-wide at 2pm on the fourth harvest day.
+Catch-and-release fishing for Paddlefish was allowed for 10 additional days at Intake FAS, ending the Tuesday after Memorial Day Weekend.
+The Yellowstone/Sakakawea telephone creel estimated total harvest at 972 Paddlefish for 2017 (Skaar and Selby 2017, Appendix A).

-The 2016 Paddlefish season was the tenth season under regulations designed to keep harvest under 1,000 fish, temporally spread out harvest and increase catch-and-release fishing opportunity.
 Harvest has been kept under the harvest cap eight of the last ten years.
-An estimated 2,441 anglers participated in the 2016 Paddlefish season on the Lower Missouri and Yellowstone Rivers, generating 7,478 angler days (Skaar and Selby 2016, Appendix A).
-Phone creel results indicate that staying under the harvest cap and increasing catch-and-release opportunity has been generally successful but regulations have not increased the average number of harvest days per season (Figure 2).
-An estimated 79.5% of fish harvested were cleaned by the Glendive Chamber of Commerce (Skaar and Selby 2016, Appendix A).
-The phone creel results indicate that 60% of harvest anglers use a gaff to assist them in landing their Paddlefish and 59% believe gaff elimination would reduce their harvest ability (Skaar and Selby 2016, Appendix A).
+An estimated 2,031 anglers participated in the 2017 Paddlefish season on the Lower Missouri and Yellowstone Rivers, generating 4,468 angler days (Skaar and Selby 2017, Appendix A).
+Phone creel results indicate that staying under the harvest cap and increasing catch-and-release opportunity has been successful, but regulations have not increased the average number of harvest days per season (Figure 2).
+An estimated 86.8% of fish harvested were cleaned by the Glendive Chamber of Commerce (Skaar and Selby 2017, Appendix A).